grzew/cdnna/README.md

 `# insmod cdnna.ko`

-After insmod you showuld find in logs:
+After insmod you should find in logs:

 ```
 Jul 28 20:59:58 tardis kernel: [ 5458.615519] CDNna loaded